fgm/mongodb/README.md

 [composer]: https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies

+* At the root of your site
+  * If you are using the `drupal-composer/drupal-project` skeleton, just add this package:

+        composer require drupal/mongodb "^2.0.0"
-* At the root of your site, add a composer requirement by typing:
+  * Otherwise also add a composer requirement by typing:

+        composer require drupal/mongodb "^2.0.0"
-        composer require mongodb/mongodb "^1.0.0"
+        composer require mongodb/mongodb "^1.2.0"
 * If this is the first Composer dependency on the project, from the site root,
   run: